jonathantompson/icp/README.md

 **Overview**
 --------

-This library implements a few variants of the Iterative Closest Point algorithm for bringing two point clouds (PC1 and PC2 in to correspondence):
+This library implements a few variants of the Iterative Closest Point algorithm for bringing two point clouds (PC1 and PC2 into correspondence):

 1. SVD to find the eigen vectors of the cross-covaraince matrix **(standard technique)**
 2. A custom solution using BFGS **(non-standard technique)**